-The National Cybersecurity Center of Excellence (NCCoE) and its collaborators have demonstrated how the Internet Engineering Task Force's Manufacturer Usage Description (MUD) Specification can be deployed as a possible solution to prevent IoT devices from becoming both victims and perpetrators of network-based attacks.
+The National Cybersecurity Center of Excellence (NCCoE) and its collaborators have demonstrated the practicality and effectiveness of using the Internet Engineering Task Force's Manufacturer Usage Description Specification Request for Comments (RFC) 8520 to hinder the compromise of connected devices.
 MUD enables networks to automatically permit each IoT device to send and receive only the traffic it requires to perform as intended and to prohibit all other communication with the device.